Suggester/Documentation/config/configuration.md

 # Usage of the config command

-The `.config` command allows you to modify how Suggester will interact within your server, giving you the abiloty to customize notifications, permissions, reactions and much more!
+The `.config` command allows you to modify how Suggester will interact within your server, giving you the ability to customize notifications, permissions, reactions and much more!
 We'll dive into it later, for now let's talk about the command itself.

 ?> Looking to quickly setup the bot?
 Try the [`.setup`](../beginner-guide.md) command instead!